Do Dog Cooling Vests Help Summer Dogs?

 Do cooling vests work?

 There haven’t been a lot of studies done on cooling vests for dogs.
-However, a study in 2012 by the University of Florida found that cooling vests with rechargeable packs did have a cooling effect on dogs.
+However, a study in 2012 by the University of Florida found that cooling vests with rechargeable packs did help to keep dogs’ body temperatures at a comfortable level.

 You can also consider anecdotal evidence.
 Which means how it works for individual dogs.
 This includes reviews from friends, family, and dog parents you know.